Varun-Dhruv/durian-search/README.md

 ## Roadmap

-- [x] Add Changelog
-- [x] Add back to top links
-- [ ] Add Additional Templates w/ Examples
+- [ ] Create Web UI for search and filters
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Add pagination of results
-- [ ] Multi-language Support
+- [ ] Create API for search
-  - [ ] Chinese
+  - [ ] Perform Web Scraping to gather information from websites
-  - [ ] Spanish
+  - [ ] Add the Product info to database

-See the [open issues](https://github.com/Varun-Dhruv/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/Varun-Dhruv/durian-search/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>